 The program may bring relief to many victims, but it doesn’t give them much time to obtain it.
 The 200 victims who had already come forward with claims of abuse had until January 31, 2017 to enroll in the compensation program.

 About the IRCP

 Cardinal Timothy Dolan announced the formation of the Independent Reconciliation and Compensation Program (IRCP) on October 7, 2016.
 Kenneth Feinberg and Camille Biros (another moderator) will oversee the program, which has two phases.

 The first phase applied to victims of priest abuse who have already come forward with claims of abuse.
 That phase ended January 31, 2017.
 This means that the archdiocese gave its original victims just four months to seek financial relief.

 The second phase began February 1, 2017 and applies to victims who have not yet come forward with claims of abuse.
-These victims—or their families, if the victims have passed away—may enroll until November 1, 2017.
+These victims—or their families, if the victims have passed away—had until November 1, 2017 to enroll.